thib1984/ytdlmusic/README.md

 ## batch

-you can use script for loop in a csv file for axample
+you can use script for loop in a csv file for example

 ```